doonze/cloud-backup-script/README.md

 # cloud-backup-script
-This script uses rsync, tar, and rclone to create local and cloud backups.
+This bash script uses rsync, tar, and rclone to create local and cloud backups.

 Needed:
 rsync